BayElectrician/Python-Pandas/README.md

 **Neovim is amazing you should really try it**

 It did not realise that my local git config --global user.name was TheLockSmith.
 This was supposed to log me in through GitHub's gh auth (BayElectrician).
 They are both me.
+Now fixed.
+Just had to change the config --global user.email to one that is linked with github.
+Now everything in the commit history shows as BayElectrician.